Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Energy Storage vs Energy Recovering in noisy quantum systems

 with $\phi_\ell$ real parameters.
 Indeed since $\en(\dstate_{\text{pass}};\ham)$ and $\en(\dstate_{\beta};\ham)$ are invariant under {\it any} unitary transformation acting on $\dstate$, and $\en(\dstate;\ham)$ is by construction invariant under all elements of ${\mathbb U}_{EP}$, for the ergotropy, the total-ergotropy, and the non-equilibrium free-energy we can write

 Equation~(\ref{ergoeeeDEF}) implies in particular that these work functionals behave as constants of motion under the evolution induced by the system Hamiltonian $\ham$.
-The same property holds true also for the local ergotropy at least for the special cases where the Hamiltonian of the joint system does not include interactions (this follows from the fact that Eq.~(\ref{ergoeeeDEF}) applies to $\ergo_{\rm loc}(\dstate;\ham)$ if we restrict $\hat{V}$ to the subset of local elements of ${\mathbb U}_{EP}$).
+The same property holds true also for the local ergotropy, at least for the special cases where the Hamiltonian of the joint system does not include interactions (this follows from the fact that Eq.~(\ref{ergoeeeDEF}) applies to $\ergo_{\rm loc}(\dstate;\ham)$ if we restrict $\hat{V}$ to the subset of local elements of ${\mathbb U}_{EP}$).
 The situation of course changes when the dynamics of the system is perturbed by some external disturbance, e.g. induced by a coupling of $Q$ with an external bath.
-Under these conditions there is no guarantee that the extractable energy you could get at the beginning of the process is the same as the one you would obtain from the density matrix $\dstate_{\text{out}}: =\Lambda(\dstate)$, that represents the deteriorated version of initial state $\dstate$ of $Q$, $\Lambda$ being the Linear, Completely Positive, Trace-preserving (LCPT) channel~\cite{HOLEVOBOOK} that describes the action of the noisy evolution.
-To evaluate the efficiency of the ER process in such a context we compute the maximum values that our work extraction functionals assume after the action of the noisy channel $\Lambda$, under the condition that the input states $\dstate$ are constrained to some fixed subset of allowed configurations.
+Under these conditions there is no guarantee that the extractable energy one could get at the beginning of the process would be the same as the one obtainable from a deteriorated version $\dstate_{\text{out}}$ of the initial state $\dstate$, with $\dstate_{\text{out}}: =\Lambda(\dstate)$ and being $\Lambda$ the completely positive and trace-preserving (CPTP) channel~\cite{HOLEVOBOOK} describing the action of the noisy evolution.
+To evaluate the efficiency of the energy release process in such a context we compute the maximum values that our work extraction functionals assume after the action of the noisy channel $\Lambda$, under the condition that the input states $\dstate$ are constrained to some fixed subset of allowed configurations.
 In particular, given $E\in [0,E_d]$, being $E_d$ the highest eigenvalue of the considered Hamiltonian, we introduce the energy shell subsets and define the quantities

 which gauge the maximum output work of the model per fixed input energy.
 Specifically $\overline{\cal W}(\Lambda;E)$ assumes a sharp energy constraint that allows only states with energy that exactly matches the threshold $E$, while ${\cal W}(\Lambda;E)$ allows for the possibility of using also initial configurations with input energy smaller than $E$.
-For the special case where $Q$ is a composite system we shall also consider the possibility of further restricting the allowed states to non-entangled configurations, defining
+For the special case where $Q$ is a composite system we will also consider the possibility of further restricting the allowed states to non-entangled configurations, defining